wp-plugins/gravity-forms-salesforce/readme.txt

 This free Salesforce Add-On for Gravity Forms adds contacts into Salesforce automatically, making customer relationship management simple.
 The setup process takes less than three minutes, and your contact form will be linked with Salesforce.

 #### Now with Custom Field support! ####
+<a href="http://wordpress.org/extend/plugins/gravity-forms-salesforce/faq/">Read the FAQ</a> for information on how to integrate with Custom Fields.

 #### Other Gravity Forms Add-ons: